Rhinestone (film): Development and writing

 The studio was not happy with Stallone’s new revisions.
 Robinson’s original Rhinestone script was a small movie about a strong-willed Southern woman determined to own a restaurant in Manhattan.
-By the time Stallone's revisions were completed, it had become the story of a New York cab driver's miraculous victory in a country-Western singing contest (a contest that parlayed Parton's character into going to bed with her sleazy boss Freddie Ugo should they lose the contest).“CAA pretty much took over [the film],” says one insider.
+By the time Stallone's revisions were completed, it had become the story of a New York cab driver's miraculous victory in a country western singing contest, a contest that parlayed Parton's character Jake Farris into going to bed with her sleazy boss Freddie Ugo (Ron Leibman) should they lose the contest.“CAA pretty much took over [the film],” says one insider.
 “And one of the reasons that they were able to take over was that Twentieth Century Fox at that time was run by people who weren’t strong filmmakers.
 They had people who were not experienced in making movies.
 They had marketing directors, story editors and ex-agents, but they didn’t have filmmakers running the place.”
 By turning the project over to Stallone they were giving the movie to someone who had written and directed.
 And they knew that if things didn’t turn out well, they could always lay the blame on Stallone.When the film started shooting, production problems immediately arose.
 Zimmerman thought he was the director.
 But Stallone told him what to do, ad-libbed scenes and made changes as he saw fit.
 By everyone's reckoning, including Stallone's, the first few weeks were a disaster.
 Tensions were exacerbated when Stallone and Zimmerman got into a dispute over the cameraman.
 Stallone was unhappy with the look of the movie.
 Zimmerman thought the cameraman was doing a wonderful job and loyally stuck by him.
 Stallone forced the cameraman out, and after that, says Zimmerman, their relationship quickly deteriorated.

 Three weeks into production, Zimmerman was fired.
 His contract was settled and the production shut down while the studio sought a new director.
-CAA proposed that Fox hire Bob Clark, who had directed the hit film Porky's, which Fox had distributed—contrary to Stallone's later statement's, director Mike Nichols was never considered for, much less affiliated, with Rhinestone.
+CAA proposed that Fox hire Bob Clark, who had directed the hit film Porky's, which Fox had distributed—contrary to Stallone's later statements, director Mike Nichols was never considered for, much less affiliated, with Rhinestone.
 Nichols was still very loyal to his agent Sam Cohn, with ICM, throughout the 1980s; and CAA oversaw principle talent (package) acquisitions on Rhinestone, during this time.
 Since the new director had to be acceptable to Sylvester Stallone, it did not hurt that both were represented by CAA.
 Clark reportedly received $1 million to direct, plus a guaranteed fee for his next project at Fox, whether or not it was ever produced.
 That project is reputed to have been previously rejected by the studio.
 The first three weeks of filming were thrown out (all footage directed by Zimmerman, including location work in New York City and Nashville).
 Knowing his reputation for problem sets, Stallone was anxious not to be cast as the villain in this production switch so he told a reporter that the change had been made because studio executives were panicked when the film fell behind schedule.